cmrsol/example/README.md

 ```
 ├── clean.sh                      # Clean the cruft for a fresh build
+├── build-example.sh              # Build the example after tweaking the INI files
+├── smash-example.sh              # Remove all the resources created by build-example.sh
 ├── deployment
 │   ├── build.sh                  # CodePipeline worker
 │   ├── buildspec.yml             # CodePipeline description file